ofbennett/nhs-prescribing-etl-pipeline/README.md

 The results will be saved as a JSON file and a smaller CSV file in the same directory as the script.
 You now have all the necessary data.

 There are two ways to run the ETL pipeline.
-You can either run it on your local machine using a modestly sized sample of the dataset, or you can run the full cloud-base ETL pipeline using any data sample size you like. **NB Running the ETL pipeline on the cloud will cost you money!**
+You can either run it on your local machine using a modestly sized sample of the dataset, or you can run the full cloud-base ETL pipeline using any data sample size you like. **NB: Running the ETL pipeline on the cloud will cost you money!**

 ### How to run the ETL pipeline locally